nadiaBatyk/webScraper-indeed/README.md

 # Web Scraper Indeed.com.au

-An easy and time effective way to look for a job on Indeed.com.au
+An easy and time effective CLI tool to look for a job on Indeed.com.au

 ## Table of Contents